Intro-CS-App-Dev-and-Deploy/Drawing-a-Rectangle/README.md

 Starting with a Case Study &amp; Paperfolding to understand parameters, variables, formulae and geometry

 ## Questions
+- How does paper folding and origami hand skills help understand GUI Design (Graphical User Interface)
-- How do you code to different screen sizes and orientations?
+- How do you code to different screen sizes and orientations of various Android Devices?
+- Is it possible to code without the use of pixel numbers by making the computer do the arithmetic work?
 - Is it possible to initiate and populate before use size() or fullScreen()?
 - What are different ways of initiating and populating primitive variables?